Remember the good old days when you’d be running in the opposite direction when someone dared suggest you use an oil on your face?

 But, if you prefer to do your shopping at Sephora, there are a few facial oils that are worth the splurge.
 They all have one thing in common: they contain lots of different oils so you can get the best of different worlds.
 That works much better than using one single oil alone.

-- Paula’s Choice Resist Moisture Renewal Oil Booster ($36.00): jojoba + safflower + apricot oils + ceramides + antioxidants.
-Available at Paula’s Choice.
+- Paula’s Choice Resist Moisture Renewal Oil Booster ($36.00):available at Dermstore, Look Fantastic and Paula’s Choice

 The Bottom Line